hexatomium/hexatomium-old.github.io/_posts/2016-01-04-an-executable-palindrome.md

  **Credits**

-   This would not have been possible without the awesome PE resources maintained by corkami and bigmessofwires :)
+   This would not have been possible without the awesome PE resources maintained by corkami :)

 <a href="http://twitter.com/share" class="twitter-share-button"